chintochau/product-development-portal/GITLAB_TO_POSTGRESQL_MIGRATION.md

 - Created @types folder structure for TypeScript
 - Updated CLAUDE.md with TypeScript requirements
 - Discovered features are stored as GitLab notes, not issues
+- Successfully migrated 65 features from GitLab notes to PostgreSQL
+- Updated features context to read from PostgreSQL with GitLab fallback
+- Modified feature components to use PostgreSQL API
+- Implemented navigation and detail views for PostgreSQL features

 ## Current Status